Michal-Miko/smssh/README.md

 # smssh
-SSH wrapper for connecting with keys stored in AWS Secrets Manager
+SSH wrapper for authenticating with keys stored in the AWS Secrets Manager